glazovg/readme-generator-hw/README.md

 Please follow the steps:
 1. Clone the repository in https://github.com/glazovg/readme-generator-hw
 2. Go to the project's folder and run `npm install`
-3. Create a local branch and you will be ready to go.
+3. Create a local branch and you will be all set.

 <a name="tests"></a>
 ## Tests